Xjwmx/MaverickCSS/STYLES.md

 }
 ```

-### Pallet
+### Palette

-Pallets will lay out every possible color your design may use and set them as variables to reuse.
+Palettes will lay out every possible color your design may use and set them as variables to reuse.
 Your pallet may only use 3 or 4 colors, or hundreds.
 I recomend using a token-weight naming convention to distinguish the colors:

 ```scss
 :root {